x-dean/Essentia-Tensorflow/docs/discovery.md

 ## Integration with Playlist System

 The discovery system is designed to integrate with the playlist system:
-- Files marked as `is_analyzed=False` are candidates for audio analysis
+- Files marked as `analysis_status='pending'` are candidates for audio analysis
 - When files are removed, playlist cleanup is triggered
 - File hashes are used to link files with audio analysis results